Stellar initial mass function in the 100-pc solar neighbourhood: Data

-We intend to conduct parallax zero-point corrections using the official package \texttt{gaiadr3-zeropoint} which can be applied on \textsl{Gaia} EDR3 and DR3 data \citep{lindegrenGaiaEarlyData2021a}.
-However, we find that the absolute change in parallax correcting our sample is less than 1 per cent.
-Given the small impact of the correction, and the fact that some of our sources lack parameters required by the zero-point correction package and that completeness means more in the star counting approach to gain the IMF, we neglect the effect of zero-point correction.
-The zero-point correction should not be neglected when the sample covers wider distance range.
+We intend to apply parallax zero-point corrections using the official package \texttt{gaiadr3-zeropoint}, which can be applied to \textsl{Gaia} EDR3 and DR3 data \citep{lindegrenGaiaEarlyData2021a}.
+However, we find that the absolute change in parallax from correcting our sample is less than 1 per cent.
+Given the small impact of the correction, and the fact that some of our sources lack parameters required by the zero-point correction package while completeness is more critical for the star-counting approach to determining the IMF, we neglect the zero-point correction.
+The zero-point correction should not be neglected when the sample covers a wider distance range.

-Furthermore, astrometric solution will obtain suspicious measurement on very nearby multiple systems since the internal orbital motion of the system can make it challenging to isolate their parallax motion accurately.
-So we make use of the non-single star (NSS) parallax solution to replace those suffered from this issue \citep{gaiacollaboration2023}.
+Furthermore, astrometric solutions can produce unreliable measurements for very nearby multiple systems, as the internal orbital motion of such systems can make it challenging to isolate their parallax motion accurately.
+Therefore, we use the non-single star (NSS) parallax solution to replace sources that suffer from this issue \citep{gaiacollaboration2023}.